Real topological Hochschild homology via the norm and Real Witt vectors: Witt vectors of rings with anti-involution

+where $F$ is the Frobenius map.
 Analogously, one would like to have a notion of (non-commutative) Witt vectors for discrete $E_{\sigma}$-rings, such that for an $E_{\sigma}$-ring $A$, $\m{\pi}_0^{D_{2m}}\THR(A)$ is closely related to the Witt vectors of $\m{\pi}_0^{D_2}A$.
 In this section, we define such a notion of Witt vectors.

 Real topological Hochschild homology also has restriction maps